apache/cordova-docs/www/docs/en/11.x/core/features/splashscreen/index.md

 **Supported Platforms:**

+- Android
 - iOS

 **Data Type:** `Number`, in milliseconds

 **Default Value:** `true`

+- Android
+  `-1`: The splash screen will automatticly hide when the `onPageFinished` has been triggered.

 - iOS
   `3000`: The splash screen will automatticly hide in 3 seconds.